Sell on your terms. No Fees - Any Condition

 Make sure you have the correct and most recent version of the quitclaim deed form to prevent the filing and recording of your document from taking too long or being difficult to understand.

-What Are The Disadvantages Of A Quit Claim Deed?
+What Are The Disadvantages Of A Quit-Claim Deed?

 Although a California quitclaim deed can be an effective tool for transferring real estate ownership, it is critical to understand its drawbacks.
 One significant disadvantage is that the grantee (the person receiving the property) is not guaranteed a clear title to it.